ELozhkin/MentorApp/README.md

 In MENTOR view; has two main components - nav and switcher.
 (Nav present  on all pages) Nav is used by react-route in the mentor view to switch between the different request dashboards.
 Main controls routing between the two pages.
-In HACKER view; also have two components - nav and switcher.
-Nav and Main are used similarly as in the Mentor view.
+In HACKER view; one component - switcher.
+Nav is a fixed header on the H_Main page and Switcher controls routing between views of the hacker view.